Mod4JobFinder/FrontEnd/README.md

 ## About The Project

 This application allows a new user create a profile and login.
-The user then can search and filter jobs based on City and position.
+The user then can search and filter jobs based on city and position.
 Then they have the ability to save jobs and go to a user profile.
-In the user profile they are able view additional details about the jobs saved and link to apply.
+In the user profile they are able to view additional details about the jobs saved and link to apply.
 Project included:

 - Utilize Context API and React hooks for global state.
 - Implement E2E test coverage of user flows using Cypress testing